ComposableFi/composable-ibc/ibc/modules/ics04_channel.md

 **MsgChannelOpenInit**

 This message is submitted to start the channel handshake process, there's nothing to prove at this point, so it requires no proof.
-This message contains the channel_end port_id and signer.
+This message contains the proposed channel_end, port_id and signer.

 ```rust
     pub struct MsgChannelOpenInit {